NickDrogo/15yr-mastery/docs/README.md

-# 📘 Learning Logs & Book Progress
+# 📘 Learning Records & Book Progress

-This folder keeps track of all study records:
+This folder only tracks:

-- 📚 Books currently being studied
+1. 📚 Books currently in progress
-- ✅ Completed books
-- 🔁 Book review timelines
-- 🧱 Daily/weekly study logs

-Every entry here reflects the process — not the plan.
-No projections.
-Just documentation.

-Progress is built page by page.
-Slow is smooth.
-Smooth is unstoppable.
+2. ✅ Books completed

+No hype.
+No filler.